Try the evaluation version of Bash on Ubuntu on Windows

 How far can you actually go?

-So, I installed some software to see how well it can be used at this stage.
+So, I installed some software to see how useful it is at this stage

 ssh